-We have included herewith, the Security Deposit as required by the Instructions to Bidders.

-PART 2 ACCEPTANCE

-This offer shall be open to acceptance and is irrevocable for thirty (30) days from the Bid closing date.

-If the bid is accepted by the Owner within the time period stated above, we will:

-- A. Execute the Agreement within ten (10) days of receipt of Notice of Award. - B. Furnish the required bonds within ten (10) days of receipt of Notice of Award in the form described in the Instruction to Bidders. - C. Furnish the required Certificate of Insurance within ten (10) days of receipt of Notice of Award in the form and amounts described in the Instruction to Bidders. - D. Commence work as established by the written Notice to Proceed.
+Alternate #1 (as shown in bid drawings): Write a Dollars (\$) Write amount in both alpha and numeric, in case of discrepancy the lesser amount shown will govern.
+1aιc π2 (as shown in bid drawings): Dollar Write a s(\$ mount in both alpha and numeric, in case of discrepancy the lesser amount shown will govern.
+We ha uded herewith, the Security Deposit as required by the Instructions to PART 2 ACCEPTANCE ffer sha all be open to acceptance and is irrevocable for thirty (30) days from the ate.
+If the b oid is a ccepted by the Owner within the time period stated above, we will: A. Execute the Agreement within ten (10) days of receipt of Notice of Award.
+B. Furnish the required bonds within ten (10) days of receipt of Notice of Award in the form described in the Instruction to Bidders.
+C. Furnish the required Certificate of Insurance within ten (10) days of receipt of Notice of Award in the form and amounts described in the Instruction to Bidders.
+D. Commence work as established by the written Notice to Proceed.
 If this Bid is accepted within the time stated, and we fail to commence the Work or we fail to provide the required Bonds(s), the Security Deposit shall be forfeited as damages to the Owner by reason of our failures.
 In the event our Bid is not accepted within the time stated above, the required security deposit shall be returned to the undersigned, in accordance with the provisions of the Instructions to Bidders; unless a mutually satisfactory arrangement is made for its retention and validity for an extended period of time.

-PART 3 CONTRACT TIME

-If the Bid is accepted, we will:

-A. Complete the work in manner consistent to meet the requirements of the schedule () consecutive calendar days from the date established as the Date of Commencement in the Notice to Proceed.
-B. Contractor has examined the Schedule included in these documents and takes no exception, or records the following exceptions:
+PART 3 CONTRACT TIME If the l Bid is a ccepted, we will: A. sched elete the work in manner consistent to meet the requirements of the ule () consecutive calendar days from the date established Date of Commencement in the Notice to Proceed.

-PART 4 CONTRACTOR'S FEES FOR CHANGES IN THE WORK

-Lump Sum of Time and Materials Changes: We the undersigned bidder agree that the following percentages for overhead and profit shall be added to job costs for the net amount of work added to or deleted from the contract by written lump sum or time and material change orders recommended by the Engineer and approved by the Owner:

-Add to net extra for job costs for additional work performed b y: -- ----

-Our own forces 12%

-Our subcontractor 5% (including assigned subcontractors)

-Note: Insurance, bond, and taxes are considered as job cost items and are not included in the percentages listed above.

-PART 5 ADDENDA

-The following Addenda have been received.
-The modifications to the Bid Documents noted therein have been considered and all costs thereto are included in the Bid Sum.

-Addendum # Dated

-Addendum # Dated

-Addendum # Dated

-PART 6 SUBCONTRACTORS

-te following work will be performed becontractors we have indicated

-Name of Subcontracto work Performed

-1.

-2.

-3.

-4.
+B. etor has examined the Schedule include the ption, or records the following exception.
+PART · 4 CONTRACTOR'S FEES FOR CH ANGES IN THE WORK the fol lowing pount of and mater Fime and Materials Changes: We the bercentages for overhead and profit showork added to or deleted from the cortial change orders recommended by the all be added to job costs for the atract by written lump sum or Add to net extr a for job costs for additional work pe rformed by: wn forces s 12% etor 5% (including assigned subcontra actors) e, bond, and taxes are considered as journal percentages listed above. ob cost items and are not PART 5 ADDENDA nents not Addenda have been received.
+The more determined therein have been considered and Adden ıdum # Dated Adden ıdum # Dated Adden ıdum # Dated PART 6 SUBCONTRACTORS A. following work will be performed (contractors we have indicated below: 1 / 2 Name of Subcontractor Work Performed 1 2 - · ·

-B. We understand, and hereby agree, that we are obligated to use the indicated subcontractors, unless prior written permission to change has been obtained from the Owner.

-PART 7 RELATED WORK EXPERIENCE
+B. PART 7 We understand, and hereby agree, that we are obligated to use the indicated subcontractors, unless prior written permission to change ha been obtained from the Owner.
+RELATED WORK EXPERIENCE

-List a minimum of three jobs of similar type and scope performed in the last five
+List a mini years: imum of three jobs of similar type and scope performed in the last five

 1. Client:

 Building:

 Phone:

 Contact Name:

 Dollar Amount:

 2. Client:

 Building:

 Phone:

 Contact Name:

 Dollar Amount:

 3. Client:

 Building:

 Phone:

 Contact Name:

 Dollar Amount:

-PART 8 BID FORM ADDITION
+BID FORM ADDITION PART 8